 Finally, I stayed at the El Conquistador on Suipacha*, just a stone-throw from Calle Florida and within walking distance to many points of interest.
 However, this was the hotel I liked the least.
 It certainly had seen better times and the staff was not very ambitious in making the guests feel comfortable.
 However, the price is okay and you are really close to Retiro and Madero, the two major hubs.

-Obviously, there are many more options where to stay in Buenos Aires, and you can check them out here.*
+Obviously, there are many more options where to stay in Buenos Aires, and you can check them out on this map*:

 Where to Eat